Frequently Asked Questions

 Are there transaction fees?

-Lightning Enable charges a flat subscription fee only.
-OpenNode charges 1% per transaction for payment processing, which you pay directly to them.
+Lightning Enable charges a flat subscription fee only — no per-transaction fees from us.
+Your payment provider may charge their own processing fees, which you pay directly to them.

 Can I switch plans?